7 Must-Know Rules for Carrying Liquids on a Plane

 When packing for a flight, it’s important to use travel-sized toiletries.
 The TSA’s 3-1-1 rule says each liquid in your carry-on must be in a container of 3.4 ounces (100 milliliters) or less.

-Using small bottles helps you comply with these regulations.
-It also saves space in your bag.
+Using small bottles helps you comply with these regulations and saves space in your bag.
 You can find these travel-sized options at many stores and even online.

 Another tip is to buy reusable containers.
 You can fill these with your favorite shampoos and lotions.
 This will help you follow the rules while using products you like.